 Like Bastyr’s other nutrition programs, the nutrition for wellness program includes a strong foundation of science.
 Studying physiology lets students understand how the body metabolizes food.
 Studying biochemistry lets them understand what food is made of and how it breaks down in the body.
 That foundation lets students remain lifelong learners, says Boutin.

 “Each year in orientation I tell students that when you get a master’s degree in nutrition, you’re not just learning nutrition — you’re learning how to learn about nutrition,” she says.
 “The field evolves so quickly that you need to have a scientific background.
 Then when 30 new papers come out, you can assess the good science from the rest.”

 The two-year program takes place at the University’s San Diego campus.
 It will be the second degree program at the campus, joining the Doctor of Naturopathic Medicine program.
-The campus also hosts the Simkin Center for Allied Birth Professions, which offers training for doulas and other birth educators.

 Because of stronger-than-expected enrollment, Bastyr University California nearly doubled the size of its campus by expanding into a second building in 2013.
 The renovation includes a spacious and modern whole-food teaching kitchen for cooking classes.

 Learn more about the campus (and the nearby beaches).

 Nutrition for wellness students will take one class online each quarter, learning from a nutrition faculty member at Bastyr’s Kenmore campus.
 Second-year students will complete capstone projects that model the kinds of programs that they might develop in their careers — such as a workplace wellness program, cooking demonstration series or video series.